Search

 If parents are unable to agree about a decision concerning the upbringing of their child, they could try family mediation.

 The aim of mediation is to lessen conflict and try to resolve disputes amicably.
 The process of mediation differs throughout the country.
-In some mediation services, parents are seen separately and then brought together to see if they can reach a compromise.
+In some mediation services, parents are seen separately and then brought together to see if they can reach an agreement.
 In other mediation services, the parents are seen together, sometimes with their solicitor or a representative present.

 Going further

-More detailed information can be found in our Parental Responsibility How-to Guide.
-Please note that a fee is charged for this service.
+More detailed information can be found in our Parental Responsibility How-to Guide

 Coram Children’s Legal Centre cannot be held responsible if changes to the law outdate this publication.
 Individuals may print or photocopy information in CCLC publications for their personal use.